Kentucky Bluegrass: From Lexington to Louisville

 - Following our morning lectures, members may select from two off-site tour options: Frankfort and Environs or Paris and Georgetown.

 - Participants may choose to explore sites in and around the historic state capital Frankfort and Environs.
 The Old State Capitol served as home of the Kentucky General Assembly from 1830 to 1910 and was designed in the Greek Revival style by Gideon Shryock, an early Lexington architect.
-Estill Pennington provides a tour of the comprehensive collection of documents and artifacts related to the state of Kentucky.
-Built in 1796 by John Brown, Kentucky’s first Senator, the Neoclassical Liberty Hall is furnished with early-19th-century decorative arts and offers an appealing location for lunch.
-The afternoon includes a visit to a privately owned Greek-Revival home with an exceptional collection.
+Built in 1796 by John Brown, Kentucky’s first Senator, the Neoclassical Liberty Hall is furnished with an important collection of early-19th-century decorative arts.
+The adjacent Orlando Brown House was built in 1835 for Senator Brown’s son and offers an appealing location for lunch.
+The afternoon includes a visit to a privately owned Greek Revival home with an exceptional collection.
 Before the tour concludes members are given a true taste of Kentucky at the Buffalo Trace Distillery, one of the oldest continuously operating distilleries in the United States.

 Sunday, April 10